SIPI Lua Interface¶

 The pre-flight function must return at least 2 parameters:

-: A string or a table indication the permission to read the image.
-In a simple case it's either the string"allow"
+permission: A string or a table indication the permission to read the image.
+In a simple case it's either the string"allow"or"deny".

 To allow more flexibility, the following permission tables are supported:- Restricted access with watermark.
 The watermark must be a TIFF file with a single 8-bit channel (gray value